 - Eating much more food in a meal or snack than is considered normal

 - Expressing disgust and guilt about eating habits

 Causes of Eating Disorders

-Although the exact causes of eating disorders are not known, we do know that neurological brain patterns are at the root of eating disorders.
-These brain pattern make it so that the reward system in the brain fires incorrectly in the presence of food and when a person starts to eat.
+Although the exact causes of eating disorders are not known.
+We do know that neurological brain patterns are at the root of eating disorders.
+These brain patterns make it so that the reward system in the brain fires incorrectly in the presence of food and when a person starts to eat.
 To learn more about this pattern visit our Eating Disorders page.
 The Mayo Clinic suggests the following factors put adolescents and teens at risk:

 - Genetic and biological factors or traits such as anxiety or perfectionism